monochandan/Text-CheckWorthy-Classification/README.md

 ## Key contributions include:

-- How to handle imbalance text data
+- How to handle imbalance text data.

+- Prompt engineering for data labeling and data processing

 - Evaluation of linguistic, contextual, and semantic features.